dlin-me/array-converter-bundle/README.md

 Annotation
 --------------

-There is only two annotation options 'groups' and 'key'.
+There aer only two annotation options: '**groups**' and '**key**'.
-When dlin.array_converter converts an object into an associated array, the 'key' specified will be used as the key of the resulting.
-If ignored, the name of the property is used

-You also have the option to specify the set of keys you want to exported to the resulting array using a group.
+The annotation is applicable to all properties and methods, **public or not**.

+If a method is annotated it will be called with no parameter when converting to an array.
+The returned value is used as the field value of the resulting array, while the method name by default will be used as the array index.
+When 'hydrating' an Entity/object, the method is called with one parameter.
+It is normal to add a getter function to a 'read' group, and a setter functio to a 'write' group.
+However, the definition of groups are entirely up to you, the developer.

+If an property is annotated, it will be get/set when converting between the Entity and array.
+Please note that private properties will also be updated.

+One can use the **key** option to specify a diffent key name for the property or method, and the **group** option to group multiple properties together to be refered later for permission control.

+If multiple property or method share the same key.
+The last one will overwrite others when converting **toArray**.
+However, all fields and methods will be set/called when 'hydrating' **fromArray**.

 Example:

     use \Dlin\Bundle\ArrayConversionBundle\Annotation\ArrayConversion;